apache/superset/README.md

 ----------------

-Caravel was originally designed on top of Druid.io, but quickly broadened its scope to support other databases through the use of SqlAlchemy, a Python ORM that is compatible with
+Caravel was originally designed on top of Druid.io, but quickly broadened its scope to support other databases through the use of SQLAlchemy, a Python ORM that is compatible with
 [most common databases](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html).